alerta/alerta-webui/README.md

 -----------

-A docker container that is built using the most recent master branch is available to download and trial the latest version of the web UI.
-It can be built locally using the `Dockerfile` in this repository.
+A docker container that is built using the most recent master branch is available for download from Docker Hub.

+    $ docker pull alerta/alerta-beta

+ It can also be built locally using the `Dockerfile` in this repository.

     $ docker build -t alerta/alerta-beta .

-or the container can be downloaded from Docker Hub.

-    $ docker pull alerta/alerta-beta

 To run, create a `config.json` file and mount the file into the container